exonum/exonum-doc/src/advanced/timestamping-tutorial.md

 When called, the `main` function will launch an Exonum node with the Configuration, Time and Timestamping services.

-The backend part of our Timestamping service is now ready for use.
+The backend part of our Timestamping Service is now ready for use.
 However, in the demo on [Github](timestamping) we have taken it a step further and addedd frontend.

 ## Start the Blockchain network

-Now that our service is ready, we can start up a network of four nodes running Exonum with the Timestamping service we have created.
+Now that our service is ready, we can start up a network of four nodes running Exonum with the Timestamping Service we have created.
 All these steps are to be performed in the directory containing `Cargo.toml`.

 1. Install the actual node binary: